 “Each acre of hemp can produce the same amount of paper as four acres of trees annually, highlighting its efficiency and sustainability,” Burke wrote.

+Hemp also has environmental benefits, she wrote.
 Because it grows so rapidly, it requires fewer chemicals for processing and cultivation.

 It also has a positive impact on soil.
 And it improves water and air quality because it sequesters carbon dioxide.
 Sequestering carbon dioxide – CO2 – is the process of capturing and storing it from the atmosphere or industrial facilities and power plants so it does not contribute to global warming.

 “Industrial hemp promotes a circular economy by providing carbon offsets in an industry notorious for its pollution,” Burke wrote.
 “The use of hemp in construction materials, such as hempcrete, locks in carbon dioxide, significantly reducing the carbon footprint of buildings.
-This aligns with global efforts to combat climate change and move towards sustainable development.”
+This aligns with global efforts to combat climate change and move toward sustainable development.”

 “By embracing industrial hemp, Illinois is not only fostering a new industry but also contributing to a more sustainable and prosperous future for all its residents,” Burke wrote.